camunda-community-hub/zeebe-client-node-js/README.md

 ### The `ZBWorker` Job Worker

-The `ZBWorker` takes a job handler function that is invoked for each job.
+The `ZBWorker` takes a _job handler function_ that is invoked for each job.
 It is invoked as soon as the worker retrieves a job from the broker.
 The worker can retrieve any number of jobs in a response from the broker, and the handler is invoked for each one, independently.

 The simplest signature for a worker takes a string task type, and a job handler function.

-The job handler receives the job object, and a callback that it can use to complete or fail the job.
+The job handler receives the job object, a callback that it can use to complete or fail the job, and a reference to the worker itself, which you can use to log using the worker's configured logger (See [Logging](#logging)).

 ```javascript
 const ZB = require('zeebe-node')